gabrieladslopes/GoStack/challenge01/README.md

 ## About

-First challenge of the [GoStack Bootcamp](https://rocketseat.com.br/gostack) that consists of an application used to store projects and their tasks using [Express](https://expressjs.com/).
+[GoStack Bootcamp's](https://rocketseat.com.br/gostack) first challenge consisting of an application used to store projects and their tasks.
+Developed using [Express](https://expressjs.com/).

 ## Instructions